-Any person whose request for change of discharge conditions has been denied by the District, may request a conference with the Director of Monitoring and Research pursuant to Article VI, Section 7 of this Ordinance to re- view of the District's determination\decision.
+Any person whose request for change of discharge conditions has been denied by the District, may request a review of the District's determination.
 Such request must be made in writing to the Director of Monitoring and Research.
 The request for review must clearly state the reason(s) why such person believes that the District's denial of the requested discharge change should be reviewed.